Best views of Florence: where to see the city from above

 Being very next to it, the view of the city from the bell tower of the Cathedral is just as beautiful as at the top of the Brunelleschi dome, but with the bonus of having the dome included in the panorama.
 Additionally, the availability for the bell tower is usually much more than the dome of the Cathedral.

-The bell tower is named after Giotto, the architect who designed it.
+The bell tower takes its name from Giotto, the architect who designed it.
 Giotto was also a painter and a sculptor, definitely the brightest name in the history of medieval art in Italy.
-You can see some of his paintings at the Uffizi gallery.
+His paintings are definitely among the things to see at the Uffizi, and there are also some wonderful frescoes in the church of Santa Croce.

 There are three different types of tickets for the complex of the Duomo of Florence.
 Only two include the access to the bell tower:

-You can find more information about that in my blog post about how to climb Giotto’s bell tower.
+You can find more information about that in my blog post about how to climb Giotto’s bell tower, which is full of useful tips to plan your visit and book the tickets.

 Tower of Palazzo Vecchio